AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 The topic of using ML models in analytical systems is much wider and covers not only retail cases.
 So if you want a much deeper insight into various models and approaches, read our dedicated article.

 STEP 5.
-PRODUCTIONALIZATION
+DEPLOYMENT INTO PRODUCTION

 Once we have the data, we can start the training, validation, and improvement procedures.
 This process is done iteratively until the model achieves the maximum desired results.

-One thing to mention is that to keep the forecasting capabilities up to date, the model will require constant updates with new data.
+One thing to mention is that to keep the demand forecasting capabilities up to date, the model will require constant updates with new data.
 These can be your daily transactions or inventory turnover.
 For this purpose, we recommend setting up an automated pipeline that regularly aggregates recent data and updates the prediction model accordingly.
-It will help to keep the reliability of the developed demand forecasting model on a regular basis.
+It will help to keep the reliability of the developed AI demand forecasting model on a regular basis.

 Addressing Anomalies and Unpredictable Situations in AI Demand Forecasting